minierparedes/frog-blossom-docs/README.md

     - `outbound`: Contains adapters for external systems, such as database repositories (`repository.go`, equivalent to Repository).
   - `domain`: Contains domain-specific logic and models (`model.go`, equivalent to Model).
   - `config`: Contains configuration files or structures (`appconfig.go`).
+- `test`: Contains test-related code, including unit tests, integration tests, and test utilities.
+  - `unit_tests`: Testing individual components or units of code in isolation.
+  - `end_to_end_tests`: Testing the application's behavior across multiple components or systems.
+Tests user scenarios and interactions with the entire application.

 ## Running Locally